Basso42/acemoglu-atlantic-traders-2005/README.md

 │-- 📄 requirements.txt  # List of dependencies
-│-- 📂 data/             # Folder containing datasets (included in the repo) │-- 📂 src/              # Python scripts for data processing and analysis
+│-- 📂 data/             # Folder containing datasets (included in the repo) │-- 📂 src/              # Python scripts for data processing and analysis │-- 📂 figures/          # Awesome 🤪 matplotlib graphs (figure 1a and 1b of the paper)
 ```

 ## Data Sources